Electrical, Lighting

 How to Replace a Light Switch with a Dimmer Switch?

 Replacing your standard switch with a dimmer switch can be tricky for some people.
-Although installing a dimmer is as simple as replacing a standard light switch and requires no specialized tools or training.
-With the help of a clear step-by-step guide, anyone with basic electrical knowledge can replace a light switch with a dimmer switch.
+You can install a dimmer by replacing a regular light switch.
+You don’t need any special tools or training.
+Anyone who knows a little about electricity can change a light switch to a dimmer.

 This article is your best how-to guide for replacing your ordinary switch with a dimmer switch!